fpcorso/data-blog/content/pages/about.md

 I'll be occasionally writing articles about data analysis, data warehousing, data visualization, and Python so check back!

 If you would like to learn more about me or see my articles on marketing, [check out my main site](https://frankcorso.me).

-If you want to reach out, you can do so [on my contact page](https://frankcorso.me/contact/).